Swapna's revelations against CM in smuggling-case stir up political storm | Law-Order

 The ruling CPI(M) continued to defend the CM, with its State secretariat issuing a statement alleging conspiracy behind the ''false'' allegations against Vijayan.

-In her press conference held in the morning, Suresh had also alleged that while in jail she was ''tortured and mentally harassed'' by the senior jail officers leading to her suffering from a heart attack, which was termed by them as a drama, and later she repeatedly suffered from fits.
+In her morning press conference, Suresh had also alleged that while in jail she was ''tortured and mentally harassed'' by the senior jail officers leading to her suffering from a heart attack, which was termed by them as a drama, and later she repeatedly suffered from fits.

 She said what she has disclosed now was not meant to defame anyone or remove anyone from the post of CM nor was it a publicity stunt to create an image for herself.